MENU

 Ciao Tutti!

-If you have not yet tasted this refreshing red wine, come join me on Friday from noon to 5:45 or Saturday from noon to 4:45 and take home a Piazza pizza too-the perfect pairing for the stormy weather ahead this weekend-stay safe, tutti!
+If you have not yet tasted this delicious wine, come join me Friday from noon to 5:45 or Saturday from noon to 4:45.
+Check our website if our hours change due to more snowy weather.

 Jenn